seek-oss/skuba/docs/deep-dives/pnpm.md

 10. Handle transitive dependency issues

-    Since installing `pnpm` you may have noticed that there are some imports you are making to your code which no longer work.
-This is an intended behaviour of `pnpm` as these dependencies are no longer being hoisted.
+    Since installing pnpm, you may have noticed that some imports you are making in your code no longer work.
+    This is an intended behaviour of pnpm as these dependencies are no longer being hoisted.
     You will now need to explicitly declare these as `dependencies` or `devDependencies` in your `package.json`.

     For example: